Happy New Year (2014 film): Development

-Plans for the film began as far back as 2005 with an ensemble cast of Amitabh Bachchan, Shah Rukh Khan, Akshay Kumar, Juhi Chawla, Manisha Koirala, Ameesha Patel, Priyanka Chopra, Raveena Tandon and Zayed Khan.
-The film was shelved for unknown reasons and instead, Farah Khan made Om Shanti Om (2007), which featured Khan and Padukone.
-After her film Tees Maar Khan (2010), Farah began to consider the possibilities of the film and screenwriting was completed by October 2012.
+In 2005, Farah Khan originally planned Happy New Year as her second film after Main Hoon Na (2004).
+The film was planned with an ensemble cast consisting of Amitabh Bachchan, Shah Rukh Khan, Akshay Kumar, Juhi Chawla, Manisha Koirala, Ameesha Patel, Priyanka Chopra, Raveena Tandon, and Zayed Khan.
+In 2006, Farah Khan signed then-model Deepika Padukone for the film.
+However, for unknown reasons, the film was shelved, and Farah went on to direct Om Shanti Om (2007), which starred Shah Rukh Khan and Padukone.
+Farah Khan eventually decided to revive the project in 2012, with screenwriting completed by October that year.